percona/percona-server/doc/source/management/expanded_program_option_modifiers.rst

   * maximum [maximum-<option_name>=<value>] indicates that a client can not set the value of option_name greater than the limit specified.
 If the client does attempt to set the value of option_name greater than the limit, the option_name will simply be set to the defined limit.
 This option modifier does not work for non-numeric system variables.
   * skip [skip-<option_name>] skips or ignores option_name.

-In order to offer more control over option visibility, access and range limits, the following new option modifiers have been added by |Percona Server|:
+In order to offer more control over option visibility, access and range limits, the following new option modifiers have been added by Percona Server for MySQL:
   * minimum [minimum-<option_name>=<value>] indicates that clients can not set the value of option_name to less than the limit specified.
 If the client does attempt to set the value of option_name lesser than the limit, the option_name will simply be set to the defined limit.
 This option modifier does not work for non-numeric system variables.
   * hidden [hidden-<option_name>=<TRUE/FALSE>] indicates that clients can not see or modify the value of option_name.
   * readonly [readonly-<option_name>=<TRUE/FALSE>] indicates that clients can see the value of option_name but can not modify the value.